Nomagno/NDS-NetworkedInput/README.md

 ## Usage
 *Example Server:*
 Build the example server using your favorite C-compliant compiler.
+(Can also use `cmake`, which is recommended for Windows)

 *Linux Server:*
 Build the linux server using your favorite C-compliant compiler, but make sure it is in a Linux system or with a cross-compile toolchain for Linux.